joaks1/PyMsBayes/doc/source/tutorials/background.rst

 infer diversification patterns and see if they support patterns predicted by past event(s) of interest (e.g., islands fragmented by rises in sea level, changes in climate fragmenting communities into refugia, etc.).
-For example, if an event (a black rectangle) split a community of species 260,000 years ago, we might expect the divergences across multiple species co-distributed across the barrier to be temporally clustered.
+For example, if an event split a community of species 260,000 years ago, we might expect the divergences across multiple species co-distributed across the barrier created by the event (a black rectange below) to be temporally clustered.
-More specifically, let's say we are interested in investigating three pairs of lizard populations, where the populations of each pair occur on opposite sides of the putative barrier.
+More specifically, let's say we are interested in investigating three species of lizards that are co-distributed across the putative barrier.
+In order to infer the effect of the historical event on diversification, we want to compare, across the three species, the timing of the divergence between the populations on oppositie sides of the putative barrier.
-If the historical event caused divergence, we would expect that the pairs of lizard populations (or some subset of them) diverged at the same time, as shown in the divergence_model_111_ figure.
+If the historical event caused divergence, we would expect that each of the three pairs of lizard populations (or some subset of them) diverged at the same time, as shown in the divergence_model_111_ figure.

 .. _divergence_model_111:
 .. figure:: /_static/div-model-cartoon-111.png